 2. Lawyer Up

-Hiring a lawyer seems to scare the crap out of people.
-It might seem intimidating or expensive, but if that’s the case, you are speaking to the wrong lawyer.
-If you are genuinely thinking of starting a business, or if you have started one and don’t have a lawyer, you need one.
+Hiring a lawyer scares a lot of people.
+If it seems intimidating or expensive, you are speaking to the wrong lawyer.
+If you are genuinely thinking of starting a business, or have already started one and don’t have a lawyer, you need one.
 This is nonnegotiable.
 A good lawyer will not only help you avoid problems, but can also help you build a smarter, more profitable business.

 5. Embrace Change (and Be Nimble)